Hey folks, I may have spoken too soon on this dynamic scoring business.

 And I thought it was crucial that people know it.

-You realize how many Republicans there are, voters who are depressed thinking we can't win because the deck is so stacked against us.
+You realize how many Republicans there are, voters, who are depressed thinking we can't win because the deck is so stacked against us?

 The media, Hollywood, music, books, TV shows, the news.

-Wherever you turn, the left dominates it, the campus, the academy.
+Wherever you turn, the left dominates it.

 They think we can't win.

-They're depressed, they're down in the dumps.
+They're down on the dumps.

-The Republican Party's not out there saying, yes, we can win, look at our guy in Wisconsin.
+The Republican Party's not out there saying, yes, we can win.

 So I decided to do it.